 The 1941 Bantam BRC-40 seen here has an extended wheelbase, with its custom body riveted rather than welded together, and the rear body dropping down to the sides of a rear step.
 The paint color is unknown, but judging from the way "Bantam" is lettered on the side in fire department style, it was probably painted red.

 A handwritten note found with the photos indicates that three were built, with one on duty at the factory's loading dock, one in the office area, and one to be assigned where any flammable materials might be in use.
 There may also have been thought given to the possibility of enemy sabotage, as Bantam built trailers, torpedo motors and landing gear for the rest of the war.

 Even in a noisy factory environment, people would have heard this BRC-40 coming, with its massive Sterling siren.

 The jeep is equipped with two large carbon dioxide cylinders, each with a coil of hose and a CO2 horn attached, plus a number of water and soda acid extinguishers loaded into the passenger area, and a couple of carbon tetrachloride extinguishers behind each front fender.

 The passenger side also has a pike pole mounted, a pocket for carrying an axe, and a large floodlight on the front fender.

-Another photo has turned up with a good look at the floodlight.
+Another photo gives a good look at the floodlight.
 This may be a different BRC-40, or perhaps the picture was taken before the pike pole, axe holder and carbon tet extinguishers were installed.

-The gentleman posing here appears to be the same individual driving the vehicle in the Butler Historical Society photos above.
+The gentleman posing here appears to be the same one driving the vehicle above.

-Thanks to the Butler County Historical Society and Butlers Standard Eight. -- Derek Redmond
+Thanks to Bill Ringeisen, and to Bob Parker, Jim NcNatt and the Beloit Fire Department.
+Thanks also to the Butler County Historical Society and Butlers Standard Eight. -- Derek Redmond

 Return to Fire Service Jeeps on CJ3B.info.